Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 ## Select a variant view

-Switch the variant view to either display only the master products and single products in the product list or all products including their variants.
+Switch the variant view to either display only the single and master products in the product list or all products including their variants.

 #### Prerequisites